Bridging the Gap: Key Differences in Japanese and International Accounting

 Examining these three frameworks reveals how their underlying philosophies influence daily accounting and strategic decisions:

-- J-GAAP is governed by the Accounting Standards Board of Japan and is mandatory for most Japanese public companies.
+- J-GAAP is governed by the Accounting Standards Board of Japan (ASBJ) and is mandatory for most Japanese public companies.
+The ASBJ develops standards subject to endorsement by the Financial Services Agency (FSA), maintaining Japan's unique domestic regulatory framework.

-- IFRS, under the International Accounting Standards Board, has been encouraged for listed companies in Japan on a voluntary basis since 2018.
+- IFRS, under the International Accounting Standards Board, has been encouraged for listed companies in Japan on a voluntary basis since 2010.
+As of 2025, over 280 listed companies have adopted or plan to adopt IFRS, representing roughly 42% of TSE market capitalization.

 - Selecting the appropriate standard early is critical for startups and lean teams to avoid expensive revisions as the organization grows.